MysteriousSonOfGod/HallmarkMovieBingo/README.md

 # Hallmark Movie Bingo
+Inspired by the remarkable consistancy of Hallmark Christmas movie plotlines, \
+this script is designed to produce X amount of random bingo cards based on common \
-Python program for creating a Hallmark Movie Christmas Bingo card. \
+Hallmark Christmas movie themes. \

+The current execution method will soon be replace with a UI, but for now, instructions are as follows: \

-Simply download the hallmark.py, hallmark.bat, and template.docx files, \
+Download the hallmark.py, hallmark.bat, and template.docx files, \
-place the batch and template files in a folder together, and specify the \
+place hallmark.bat, hallmark.py, and template.docx in a folder together, and copy the file path to hallmark.py \
-location of the python file in the batch file. \
+and add it to the batch file. \
-\
-Run the batch file and enjoy.
+Run the hallmark.bat, and your bingo boards will be generated for you.